 How can I pay my Solicitor’s fees?

-- Our Employment Lawyers offer an initial FREE telephone consultation or you can see a Solicitor at our FREE legal surgeries (Salisbury on Tuesday between 5.15 and 7pm and Andover every Wednesday 5-7pm)
+- Our Employment Lawyers offer an initial FREE telephone consultation or you can see a Solicitor at our FREE legal surgery at our Salisbury office every Tuesday between 5.15 and 7pm

 - In appropriate circumstances our Employment Solicitors offer “No Win, No Fee” agreements – this means you only pay us if we recover compensation for you.
 If we cannot offer a “No Win, No Fee” agreement, you can pay us on an hourly basis.